The best Netflix Canada TV shows 2020

 This groundbreaking Netflix documentary series was filmed over the course of 10 years.
 It examines the complicated life of Steven Avery, who spent 18 years in prison despite being wrongfully convicted of sexual assault.
 He was fully exonerated in 2003 by DNA evidence.
 However, a few years after his release, he was accused of murder and found guilty, being sent back to prison.

 The series was a huge success among true-crime enthusiasts, encouraging numerous debates about the US criminal justice system.
 It also left viewers yearning to find out more about Steven Avery.
 Is he a psychopath or the victim of corrupt authority figures?
-Netflix announced a second season, but there’s no word yet on when it will premiere or what events it will cover.
-Until then, if you’re a fan of complex legal issues, this one is a must.
-Who knew documentaries can be so gripping?
+If you’re a fan of complex legal issues, this one is a must.
+Who knew documentaries could be so gripping?

 Narcos doesn’t give you too many characters to root for, but it’s definitely addictive and illuminating, even if you’re already familiar with much of Escobar’s life.
 The series is stylish and action-packed, with top-notch performances and intense storytelling.
-Not recommended for the faint of heart.
+It’s not recommended for the faint of heart.

 - Wagner Moura as Pablo Escobar